 Dip Psych Nsg, BSc Nsg, PGDip Mid, MSC Nsg, PhD

-Professor Rhonda Marriott was born in Derby, WA, Rhonda is a descendent of Kimberley Nyikina Aboriginal people and has devoted her adult life to nursing and midwifery in both clinical and academic roles.
+Professor Rhonda Marriott was born in Derby, WA.
+She is a descendent of Kimberley Nyikina Aboriginal people and has devoted her adult life to nursing and midwifery in both clinical and academic roles.

-Rhonda has been a registered nurse for 44 years and a midwife for 26.
+Rhonda has been a registered nurse for 48 years and a midwife for 30.
 She was the first Indigenous head of a university school of nursing in Australia.
-She is passionate about improving the social and emotional wellbeing outcomes of Aboriginal people and has expertise in Aboriginal health research combining community participatory action research methods with Aboriginal “yarning” and ‘dadirri’ techniques.
+She is passionate about improving the social and emotional wellbeing outcomes of Aboriginal people and has expertise in Aboriginal health research combining community co-design research methods with Aboriginal “yarning” and ‘dadirri’ techniques.

-Board responsibilities: Board Representative Liaison for Aboriginal Health Council of Western Australia, and Board Sponsor for the Reconciliation Action Plan and statewide Aboriginal health planning committees and forums
+Board responsibilities: Board Representative Liaison for the Aboriginal Health Council of Western Australia, Board Sponsor for the Reconciliation Action Plan, member of the Strategic Engagement Advisory Committee, and Board Sponsor for the Strategic Aboriginal Health and Wellbeing Advisory Committee.

 B.Pharm, MPS, MAICD

-Stephen Wragg is a community pharmacist, and he was previously the president of the Pharmacy Guild of Australia (WA Branch) and managing director of the Professional Pharmacy Services Group.
+Stephen Wragg is a community pharmacist.
+He was previously the President of the Pharmacy Guild of Australia (WA Branch) and Managing Director of the Professional Pharmacy Services Group.

 Dr Damien Zilm